 Following are some of the most common questions about our school and about Montessori education.
-To learn more, we invite you to schedule a classroom observation and tour of our facilities.

 What is unique about a Montessori Education?

 Montessori is unique in its core philosophy that recognizes every child’s innate potential and natural tendency toward learning.
 Each child is met with respect in a space created to ensure individual comfort, success, and achievement.
 The Montessori environment engages a child’s interest through self-directed activity and the carefully guided support of trained Montessori teachers.
 As each child develops in independence and self-confidence, a love of learning naturally follows.

 What is the difference between Montessori and traditional education?

 Montessori education emphasizes learning through all five senses, not just through listening, watching, or reading.
 Montessori students learn at their own individual pace and according to their interest, ability, and choices at a given time.
 Lessons are presented by teachers who are trained to observe the needs of individual students and the group as a whole.
 Learning occurs through shared experiences and without competition.
 In Montessori, a student’s creativity is ignited through self-discovery, which leads naturally to concentration, motivation, self-discipline, and a love of learning.

 What kind of curriculum is followed in a Montessori classroom?

 Our Toddler, Primary, and Elementary teachers are thoroughly trained in an integrated curriculum which includes, but is not limited to, elements of language, math, history, geography, the sciences, geometry, music, movement, and artistic expression.